Hospital Helpers

 Biliary Drain

 A biliary drain may be needed if your bile does not flow as it should (called cholestasis).
-A biliary drain may be placed to allow the bile to flow freely and drain from your body.
+A biliary drain may be placed to let the bile to flow freely and drain from your body.

 Central Lines and Care